arcana-network/dkg-smart-contract/README.md

 # DKG Smart Contract

-+ Set of smart contracts for DKG protocol.
-+ Keeps track of DKG Nodes and its epochs.
+This repository contains sources of DKG Smart Contract used by Arcana DKG protocol.
+It keeps track of DKG nodes and its epochs.
+We have made it public for transparency.

-*TBD Some insights on who can use this repository and for what purpose?
-How these DKG smart contracts can be utilized or used or updated by contributors as this is a public repository.*

 ## ⚙️ Installation